apainintheneck/globlin/README.md

 ## Option Flags

 There are two option flags available to change the behavior of matching.
-They are both turned off by default when using the `for_pattern` and `for_pattern_from_directory` methods.
+They are both turned off by default when using the `new_pattern` method.

 ### `ignore_case`